CE-Programming/asm-docs/pages/tutorials/asm/libcreation.md

  **Make sure TEMPLTE is changed to the name of your AppVar that you set before in the *LIB* part of the Makefile!**

  The next line, ```.libraryVersion``` tells us which version this library is.
-If you add a function, it is nessasary to update the version.
-If you simply change a function, or add more features to it, it is not nessasary to update the version.
+If you add a function, it is necessary to update the version.
+If you simply change a function, or add more features to it, it is not necessary to update the version.

  **Note: Newer versions of libraries are *always* expected to be compatible with previous versions.**